Śuri: Chthonic wolf deity

 The god in animalistic appearance.
 François Tomb, Vulci, 4th century BCE.

-The god – also known as Manth, king of the Manes – also acts as psychopomp: he guides the souls of the deceased into the underworld, getting occasionally nicknamed Charun (Υ𐌛𐌀𐌙, from Greek Charon) and associated with the feminine counterpart Vanth.
+The god – also known as Manth, king of the Manes – also acts as psychopomp: he guides the souls of the deceased into the underworld, getting occasionally nicknamed Charun (from Greek Charon) and associated with the feminine counterpart Vanth.

 He is also known as a trickster god and bringer of misfortune, because he would attract the attention of his victims through trickery, thus stealing their souls.

 As such, he is often depicted on Etruscan coffins as a black-bearded animalistic man or satyr, with pale skin (symbolizing the decay of death), pointed ears, (Note: Graeme Barker and Tom Rasmussen compare his ears to those of an ass; Rovin compares them to a boar like the tusks.) and enormous wings, wearing a tunic and sometimes a crown or a cap, usually wielding a sledgehammer or a sword.
 (Note: Other recurring traits of Charun were the heavy brow ridges, fiery eyes, a vulture's hooked nose, large lips and tusks, snake-like hair, and snakes around his arm.)

-Aita (𐌀𐌕𐌉𐌀) and Phersipnai (𐌉𐌀𐌍𐌐𐌉𐌔𐌛𐌄𐌘).
+Aita and Phersipnai.
 Tomba dell'Orco II, Tarquinia.